canjs/can-component/docs/connectedCallback.md

 @typedef {function} can-component/connectedCallback connectedCallback
 @parent can-component.events

-@description An event called with the component’s element after it isinserted on the document.
+@description A lifecycle hook called after the component's element is inserted on the document.

-@signature `connectedCallback: function (element) { return disconnectedCallback; }`
+@signature `connectedCallback: function () { return disconnectedCallback; }`

 Mainly used as the context to orchestrate property bindings that would otherwise be a stream or an inappropriate side-effect during a getter.